Yuya Asano

 Yuya Asano (浅野 雄也, Asano Yūya) is a Japanese professional footballer who plays as an attacking midfielder or a forward for club Nagoya Grampus.

-His elder brother Takuma is also a professional footballer, currently playing for RCD Mallorca and the Japan national football team.
+His elder brother Takuma is also a professional footballer.

 Career

 On 16 August 2019 Asano was signed by Sanfrecce Hiroshima and was immediately loaned back out to Mito HollyHock until 31 January 2020.

 In December 2024, it was announced that Asano would be joining Nagoya Grampus.